barnesy/portfolio/résumé.md

 #### Partner at DANIEL
 ##### (Nov 2010 – 2017)
 I created a client services business with a team of five Full-Stack Developers and two Designers.
-We built technology for Atlanta based startups and creative agencies such as Mohawk Flooring, IHG and Caterpillar.
+We built technology for Atlanta based startups and creative agencies such as Mohawk Flooring, IHG, and Caterpillar.
 I had the privilege of helping 4 developers start their careers at DANIEL from scratch.
 Our beautiful babies went on to work at such companies as Razorfish, NCR, Deloitte and other creative agencies.
 Some started companies and became successful freelancers.

 #### Senior Full-Stack Developer at The Supergroup
 ##### (2008 – 2010)
-I lead development on projects for Disney, Weather.com, and Kimberly Clark among others.
+I lead development on projects for Disney, Weather.com, and Kimberly Clark, among others.
 One project won the once coveted “Favorite Website Award,” and was nominated for a Webby.

 #### Front End Developer at LogicBomb Media